darkphnx/coffee_routes/README.md

 # CoffeeRoutes

-### NOTICE: CoffeeRoutes is now deprecated, I recommend the excellent [https://github.com/railsware/js-routes](JsRoutes instead).
+### NOTICE: CoffeeRoutes is now unmaintained, I recommend the excellent [JsRoutes](https://github.com/railsware/js-routes) instead.

 Access your Rails named routes from coffeescript.
 Read about the making of [here](http://darkphnx.com/2014/10/23/coffeeroutes-named-routes-in-coffeescript/).